 (2) Agencies or Individuals Required to Report Injuries.
 A reportable injury evaluated or treated at a hospital shall be reported by that hospital.
-Reportable injuries not evaluated at a hospital shall be reported by the involved physician, nurse, other health care practitioner, medical examiner, or laboratory administrator.
+Reportable injuries not evaluated at a hospital shall be reported by the involved physician, nurse, other health care practitioner, medical examiner, head start health coordinator or laboratory administrator.

 (3) Time Requirements.
 Persons required to report shall submit their reports to the local health department or the Utah Department of Health within 60 days of the time of diagnosis or recognition of injury.
 In the event of an unusual or excessive occurrence of injuries which may arise from a continuing or immediate threat to the public's health, persons required to report shall immediately report by telephone to the local health officer or to the Utah Department of Health.